chc-code/EnhancerInsight/README.md

 ## Reference databases

-Reference databases are required for annotation and prioritization and must be downloaded separately using below link.
+Reference databases are required for annotation and prioritization and must be downloaded separately using the links below.

 | Name | Download |
 |---|---|